dimboyNew/trading-hub/README.md

 We also spend sometime on discussion of this Structure Mapping trading technology.

-Most important, we will keep notes for key concepts and very critical details on understanding and paractical expierence for better effect.
+Most important, we will keep notes for key concepts and very critical details on understanding and paractical expierence to make better decisions on your trading adventure.